erichood06-bit/Railway-crossing-solution-analysis-u3309451/Step 5&6/Step5&6.md

-1)	Tracks are checked for all objects
-2)	Object (train) is detected100m inbound to the crossing
-3)	Boom gates start closing and warning lights flash
-4)	Object detector checks that object is 50m outbound from crossing
-5)	Boom gates are raised
-6)	Repeat

-OR
-1)	Tracks are checked for all objects
-2)	Object detected on crossing
-3)	Timer set to 10 seconds
-4)	Check crossing for object again
-5)	Lower boom gates and flash lights
-6)	Loop until no object on crossing
-7)	Timer set for 20 seconds
-8)	Raise boom gates and extinguish lights
-9)	Repeat
+The circuit starts, checking the whole length of track.
+If an object is detected on the 100m inbound sensor, it lowers the boom gates and starts flashing the warning lights.
+The gates stay lowered until the 50m outbound sensor detects the last train carriage going past it, then the gates are raised and the warning lights shut off.
+The circuit then continues monitoring the tracks.
+If the object was instead detected on the crossing, a 10 second timer is started which upon ending, the gates lower and the lights start flashing.
+This continues until the obstruction is no longer detected.
+A 20 second timer is then started, after which the gates raise, and the warning lights shut off.
+The circuit then continues monitoring the tracks.